googlefonts/fontelemetry/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+See the [AUTHORS.txt](AUTHORS.txt) file for copyright holder information and [CONTRIBUTORS.txt](CONTRIBUTORS.txt) for the names of project contributors.